marceloboeira/certifications/solutions-architect-associate/topics/01_IAM.md

 * New Users have NO permissions
 * New Users can be assigned to Access Key ID & Secret for API level access
 * New Users can be allowed to console access

+## Types of User

+* Root User - All access
+* New User - No access at all
+* PowerUser - All access except IAM administration (creating new users)